-Soña is board certified in employment law, and for over fifteen years, she has represented companies in all aspects of employment law.
+A board-certified employment lawyer, Soña Ramirez has represented companies in all aspects of employment law for over 15 years.
 Soña manages litigation for a number of national and Texas-based employers in a wide-range of industries that include manufacturing, construction, retail, health care, restaurants and oil and gas.

 Her experience includes defending companies in discrimination/retaliation administrative charges and lawsuits, worker’s compensation retaliation lawsuits, governmental investigation and audits, unemployment hearings, wage and hour matters, and trade secret and non-compete litigation.
 Because of her extensive experience, she is particularly adept at helping clients avoid litigation and negotiating early settlement of cases.
 Soña, however, will vigorously defend companies through trial and arbitration.